angular-tips/GermanWords-backend-koa/README.md

 Please read the article written at [Angular-Tips](http://angular-tips.com/blog/2015/05/an-introduction-to-angular-2)

-If you just want to try it, download the Frontend and run this project:
+If you just want to try it, download the Frontend and run this project (If you're using node, you need to use the `--harmony` flag):

 ```
 $ npm install